wavey0x/slotscan/research/TRACE_PROCESSING_REQUIREMENTS.md

 ## Overview

-StorageScan traces Ethereum transactions to extract and decode storage changes for a specific contract.
+SlotScan traces Ethereum transactions to extract and decode storage changes for a specific contract.
 The process involves:

 1. **Trace Execution**: Running `debug_traceTransaction` to capture all SSTORE operations
 2. **SHA3 Preimage Collection**: Capturing keccak256 inputs to decode mapping keys